-Dominic Raab has to go, says minister as 27 staff part of single bullying claim
+Dominic Raab has to go, says minister, as 27 staff part of single bullying claim

 Sources close to Mr Raab say he would have greeted everyone at the BBC recording “as a matter of manners”.

+Business secretary Grant Shapps said on Sunday that Mr Raab was “very polite” in his presence, and insisted that the independent investigation into bullying allegations is allowed to take place.

+“I can only say, from personal experience, I’ve only ever seen him being very polite – not only to me but to other officials in the room,” he told GB News.
+“He’s certainly very determined and he knows what he wants to get out of the system.
+I think the investigation will get to the bottom of all of that.”

-A Raab ally told he Sunday Telegraph that working with him “is like working for a CEO - he is relentless about getting the best out of a department … He is professional to a tee – he would never demean, disrespect or bully”.
+An ally of Mr Raab told The Sunday Telegraph that working with him “is like working for a CEO – he is relentless about getting the best out of a department … He is professional to a tee – he would never demean, disrespect or bully”.

 Join our commenting forum